 A dedicated staff member can help you define your volunteer project if you need assistance.

-Any 501(c)3 certified Baltimore City non-profit organization who would like to participate as a service site for PDOS must submit an online application and be approved as a site.
-A supervisor must be available and present the day of the event.
-Service site applications will be accepted until Friday, September 8th.
+Any local community organization or agency who would like to participate as a service site for PDOS must submit an online application and be approved as a site.
+A supervisor must be available and present for the duration of the service project.

 We will provide transportation and can help by purchasing supplies that are necessary to complete your project.
 Additional supplies that we have bought before include tools, arts and craft supplies, tarps, cleaning supplies (multi-purpose cleaner, paper towels, etc.), food, and much more.